dgizdevans/master/README.md

 # Master Repository

-This repository contains labs and assessments from my master's program in Data Analytics and AI at TSI/UWI universities.
-It will be updated with new coursework as the program progresses.
+This repository contains labs and assessments from my master's program in **Data Analytics and AI**.

 ## 📂 Repository Structure